-Elmhurst Memorial Hospital (EMH) is a comprehensive health system with multiple locations and services designed to enhance the health of the communities and customers served.
-It is a state-of-theart acute care hospital with a modern emergency department and technologically advanced surgical suites, incorporating the latest trends in healthcare facility design and home to some of the area's most advanced technology.
-EMH, the 16th largest hospital in the Chicago area according to Crain's, is one of only 97 healthcare organizations worldwide, one of 22 in the U.S. and the only one in Illinois to be awarded Gold Certification for Excellence in Person-Centered Care by Planetree International.
-Elmhurst, first designated in 2012 and re-designated in 2015, is one of only 10 hospitals in the world to earn Planetree's Designation with Distinction.
+Endeavor Health Elmhurst Hospital, which opened in 1926, is a state-of-the-art acute care hospital with some of the area's most technologically advanced surgical suites.
+Elmhurst Hospital is a Joint Commission-certified Primary Stroke Center and is home to a Level II special care nursery.
+Elmhurst Hospital is one of only 97 healthcare organizations worldwide, one of 22 in the U.S. and the only one in Illinois to be awarded Gold Certification for Excellence in Person-Centered Care by Planetree International.
+Elmhurst Hospital, first designated in 2012 and re-designated in 2015, is one of only 10 hospitals in the world to earn Planetree's Designation with Distinction.
+It is also one of only 15 hospitals in the country and three in Illinois to achieve straight A's since the Leapfrog Safety Grades began in 2012.